dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-aws-snssqs.md

 ---

 ## Component format

-To setup AWS SNS/SQS for pub/sub, you create a component of type `pubsub.snssqs`.
-See [this guide]({{< ref "howto-publish-subscribe.md#step-1-setup-the-pubsub-component" >}}) on how to create and apply a pubsub configuration.
+To setup AWS SNS/SQS for pub/sub, create a component of type `pubsub.snssqs`.
+[Learn more on how to create and apply a pubsub configuration]({{< ref "howto-publish-subscribe.md#step-1-setup-the-pubsub-component" >}}).

 ```yaml
 apiVersion: dapr.io/v1alpha1